-Community action not enough to reduce problem drinking and related harmsMarch 11th, 2014 in Health /
+Community action not enough to reduce problem drinking and related harmsMarch 11, 2014 in Medicine & Health / Health

 Implementation of community-based interventions alone is unlikely to be effective for reducing most alcohol-related harms and risky alcohol consumption, according to a study by Australian researchers published in this week's PLOS Medicine.
 Anthony Shakeshaft and colleagues from the National Drug and Alcohol Research Centre at UNSW (University of New South Wales), report that alcohol-related crime, road-traffic crashes, and hospital inpatient admissions did not differ between communities that did and did not implement community-based interventions.